grose1/mastoblock/README.md

 lastly run DB_to_CSV.py to export your database as a csv file

-Its a slow process to just bear with it
+Its a slow process be patient